analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-ar-invoices.md

 ### Reversing Credits

 Reversing Credits are stored in **AD Internet Campaigns** for both Performance and Flexible Campaigns in attribute **UNBILLED.CREDIT.IDS <252>** with related information in F251 through F255.

+## AR Cash

+The **AR Cash** mapping holds your received payments.
+Depending on the information you need, you may start a report from **AR Invoices** and pull some payment information from **AR Cash** OR you may start from **AR Cash** and pull some invoice information from **AR Invoices**.

+It will depend on your report's needs.
+The relationship between the two mappings is a many to many.

+This means that one Invoice could have multiple payments being used to pay it down OR one payment could be used to pay multiple invoices.